11 Things to Check Prior to Your Vehicle Safety Inspection

 If the vehicle is running well and doesn't have a check engine light, the fuel system should be in good shape.
 It is important to clean the fuel system regularly to prevent problems.
 If you smell fuel, check the gas cap and all the fuel lines to ensure there are no leaks.
 Sometimes faulty emissions systems can cause fuel smells.
 Typically if this is the case, the check engine light will illuminate.

 The tires should not have any breaks, cracks, bubbles, dry rotting, or any other abnormalities.
 The tread should also be sufficient and evenly worn.
 The wheels should not be bent, corroded, or cracked.

 The horn should be functional.
-If not, it will have to be repaired prior to the inspection.
+If not, it will have to be repaired prior to the safety inspection.
 It may not always seem like it, but the horn is an important safety item.